Revealed: The 'eye-watering' amount the Govt's spending on contractors and who's reaping the benefits - NZ Herald

 There are hundreds of other examples within the information uncovered by ZB.

-Hipkins said the Government was actively working to "rebuild the core Public Services capability" so it's less reliant on contractors in the future.
+Hipkins said the Government was actively working to "rebuild the core Public Services capability" so it is less reliant on contractors in the future.

 "That's better for the people doing the work, because they get more stability and it's better value for money for the taxpayer as well."